JackMurzy/GWAS_Power_Diss/README.md

 # GWAS_Power_Diss
-This is the repository for the code behind my dissertation on Quantifying the Power of GWAS.
-It includes pure R code to simulate genetic data in a fast and simple manner, as well as code for interpreting results and generating HTML reports.
+This is the repository for the code behind my dissertation on Quantifying the Performance of GWAS.
+It includes pure R code to simulate genetic data in a fast and simple manner, as well as code for analysing results and generating images + HTML reports.

 ## Table of Contents